 Electronic Delivery Of Tax Bills

-House Bill 843, enacted in the 82nd regular session of the Texas Legislature and effective on January 1, 2012, adds subsection (k) to Section 31.01 of the Tax Code to permit taxpayers and tax assessor-collectors to enter agreements for the delivery of tax statements or bills electronically.
-House Bill 843 also adds subsection (l) to Section 31.01, providing that the Comptroller may prescribe acceptable media, formats, content, and methods for the delivery of tax bills by electronic means under subsection (k) and provide a model form agreement.
-Pursuant to Tax Code §31.01(l), following are the Comptroller-prescribed acceptable media, formats, content, and methods for the delivery of tax bills by electronic means under Tax Code §31.01(k) and a model form agreement.
+Tax Code Section 31.01 permits taxpayers and tax assessor-collectors to enter agreements for the delivery of tax statements or bills electronically.
+The Comptroller's office may prescribe acceptable media, formats, content, and methods for the delivery of tax bills by electronic means under subsection (k) and provide a model form agreement.
+Pursuant to Tax Code Section 31.01(l), following are the Comptroller-prescribed acceptable media, formats, content, and methods for the delivery of tax bills by electronic means under Tax Code Section 31.01(k) and a model form agreement.

 This is not a rule; these are guidelines that can be used to assist local governments with this new law.
 Electronic delivery of tax bills is a local option.
 Please consult an attorney on whether to implement and how to implement this delivery method.
-The new law is effective starting January 1, 2012.

 Media, Formats, Content, and Methods for Delivery of Tax Bills

-(a) The content and format of all tax bills delivered electronically shall conform to the requirements of all laws and Comptroller rules applicable to content and format of tax bills delivered by mail.
+The content and format of all tax bills delivered electronically shall conform to the requirements of all laws and Comptroller rules applicable to content and format of tax bills delivered by mail.

-(c) For purposes of this section, “electronic means” refers to the method of transfer of information delivered by email (e.g. content set forth in body of email, PDF attachment to email, word processing document attachment to email, hyperlink included in body of email).
+For purposes of this section, “electronic means” refers to the method of transfer of information delivered by email (e.g. content set forth in body of email, PDF attachment to email, word processing document attachment to email, hyperlink included in body of email).

-Section 2: Model Form Agreement
+Model Form Agreement

 The guidelines and model form are not mandatory.
 They are intended to be used as general information to assist local governments.
 The Comptroller is not offering legal advice.
 The guidelines and model form neither constitute nor serve as a substitute for legal advice.
 Questions regarding the meaning or interpretation of statutes, legal requirements, and other matters should, as appropriate or necessary, be directed to an attorney or other appropriate counsel.